Types of fostering

 Find out about the different types of foster care in North Yorkshire.

 There are different types of foster care.
-We work together with you to decide the best fit for you and your family, including deciding what age group, gender or number of children you're best suited to look after.
+We work together with you to decide the best fit for you and your family, including deciding what age group, gender or number of children you are best suited to look after.

 Most of the children who need foster care require a place to stay for a short period, usually between three months and two years.
-This is while their situation is assessed and long-term arrangements are made, whether the children are going back to their families or moving on to adoption.
+This is while their situation is assessed and long-term arrangements are made such as going back to their families or moving on to adoption.
 Foster carers need to be able to make children feel safe and at home during this time, and to help day-to-day life carry on as well as possible.

-Sometimes children will need somewhere to stay at very short notice and for often just a few days.
+Sometimes children will need somewhere to stay at very short notice.
+When this happens it is often just for a few days.
 This could start at the weekend or in the middle of the night, so carers offering emergency placements need to be flexible and prepared to open their home with little notice.

-Carers and parents sometimes need breaks too.
-Short breaks fostering gives those looking after children the chance to spend time focusing on their own lives and the opportunity relax and recharge for a weekend or a few days.
+Short breaks fostering and regular planned sleepovers give parents/carers looking after children with additional needs the chance to spend time focusing on their own lives and the opportunity to relax and recharge for a weekend or a few days.

-As part of our fostering service, we offer pre planned short break support for children and young people with additional needs.
+As part of our fostering service, we offer pre planned short break support and regular sleepovers for children and young people with additional needs.